Addiction Resources for Families and Loved Ones

 Posts and content on the Recovery App are kept private within their respective communities (i.e., your loved one will communicate only with staff and other alumni, and you’ll communicate only with the Family Support Team and other families).

 If your family member needs help, don’t try to do it all alone.
-Please reach out to an admissions navigator at and help your loved one start treatment as soon as possible.
+Please reach out to an admissions navigator at to obtain Addiction support and resources for families and help your loved one start the admissions process as soon as possible.

 Was this page helpful?